-Positioned in the heart of Southeast Asia, Thailand has served as a trade and business hub for centuries.
-It was used a buffer zone between colonial powers because of its strategic location, and as a result, Thailand was the only country in the region to not be colonized.
+Located in the heart of Southeast Asia, Thailand has served as a trade and business hub for centuries.
+It was used a buffer zone between colonial powers because of its strategic location.
+As a result, the country was the only in the region to not be colonized.

 Thailand is still able to reap the rewards of its strategic placement on the map today, but in different ways.
 Its capital of Bangkok is just an hour-long flight from four rapidly growing frontier markets.
 Namely Vietnam, Cambodia, Laos, and Myanmar.